RioAbdalla/Cellphone-Balance-Agent-Prediction/README.md

 # Cellphone Balance Agent Prediction
 ## Summary
-The data consisted of each indonesian city economical values and the administrative category.
-The data originated from BPS, which is accesible to the public.
+The data comprised each Indonesian city's economic values and the administrative category.
+The data originated from BPS, which is accessible to the public.
 Multiple columns are both numerical and categorical.
-Numerical values are unstandarized and categorical data are not encoded.
+Numerical values are unstandardized and categorical data are not encoded.
 ## Objective
 To determine the necessary funds to support cellphone credit agents and small local businesses, the Indonesian People’s Bank needs to predict their growth in the upcoming year.
 ## Problem Definition